 How to Identify Your Lawn Mower Solenoid?

 Your solenoid may be round or square in shape with either 3 or 4 posts sticking out of it.
-You will find some solenoids attached right to the top of the starter.
+You will find some solenoids attached right to the top of the starter and others attached to the frame.

 The positive (+) wire from the battery attaches to one side of the solenoid.
-Following the positive wire off the battery is an easy way to find your solenoid.
+Following the positive wire from the battery is an easy way to find your solenoid.

 What Causes a Lawn Mower Solenoid to Go Bad?